-- The interface to a procedure consists of - A procedure's name - The arguments, their names, types and all attributes - For functions, the return value name and type - Like a C prototype, but more detailed info - .mod files contain explicit interfaces to all public module procedures.
+- The interface to a procedure consists of - A procedure's name - The arguments, their names, types and all attributes - For functions, the return value name and type - Eg, the procedure, with all the real code stripped out. - Like a C prototype, but more detailed info - .mod files contain explicit interfaces to all public module procedures.

 '''

 function square(x) result(xsquared)

 implicit none

 real :: xsquared

 real, intent(IN) :: x

 end function square

+'''

+'''

 function cube(x)

 implicit none

-'''

-'''

 real :: cube

 real, intent(IN) :: x

 end function cube

 '''